CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 * updates the states of the registrable objects of all types; the states depend on the time and other states that are set manually
-* notifies Registrars and end-users (contacts) about state changes:
+* notifies registrars and end-users (contacts) about state changes:
-   * generates poll messages to notify Registrars
+   * generates poll messages to notify registrars
    * generates emails to notify contacts
    * generates letters for domain deletion warning
-* generates poll messages to notify Registrars about low credit
+* generates poll messages to notify registrars about low credit
 * deletes objects of selected types that have been marked for deletion – this activity can be disabled by omitting the ``--object_delete_types`` argument and can be run in a separate task (see the next task)